sf105/sttp-book/_chapters/testing-boundaries.md

 We briefly discussed the off-by-one errors earlier.
 Errors where the system behaves incorrectly for values on and close to the boundary are very easily made.
-Often the error is just one character in the condition.
+Often the error is just one character in the condition, for example `>=` instead of `>`.

-To find tests that cover these off-by-one errors well we look at the boundaries and derive test cases in a systematic way.
+To find tests that cover these off-by-one errors we look at the boundaries and derive test cases in a systematic way.
 This way of testing is calles Boundary Analysis.

 First we need to go over some terminology: